 Being under the MIT License, Godot is regarded as one of the most powerful 2D & 3D Open Source Game Engine.
-With a fully intuitive interface, Godot has some of the powerful tools to boost the development process.
+With a fully intuitive interface, Godot has some powerful tools to boost the development process.
 Further, the power of Visual Scripting could lead many developers to build any game they want without the requirement of code.

 Godot supports LUA, C#, and C++ for advanced development using the code.
 The deployment to multi-platform is a great feature that includes building for Android, Mac, Linux, UWP, BSD, HAIKU, Windows, iOS, and Web.

-Cocos 2D-X is licensed under MIT license which depicts minimum restrictions on the reuse and the distribution.
+Cocos 2D-X is licensed under the MIT license which depicts minimum restrictions on the reuse and distribution.

 Get Cocos 2D-X.

 Primarily focussing on fast development, Panda 3D supports C++ and Python for developing games in the Panda 3D environment.
-However, this Game Engine is not only limited to Game Development but has a great workaround in terms of visualization, simulations, experiments and so on.
+However, this Game Engine is not only limited to Game Development but has a great workaround in terms of visualization, simulations, experiments, and so on.
 It supports the deployment to Android, Windows, Linux, and Mac.

 Get Panda 3D.

-Spring Engine is one of the best Open Source Game Engine for beginners to kick-start their career in Game Development having a lack of proper hardware resources.
+Spring Engine is one of the best Open Source Game Engines for beginners to kick-start their career in Game Development having a lack of proper hardware resources.
 Being an Open Source Real-Time Strategy Engine, Spring Engine was first released in June 2007 under the General Public License.
 With powerful features like the ability to customize UI, AI, and path-finding, this is a unique Game Engine with packed features.
 It supports LUA and C++ for development and has a strong backend to support game performance.